brad-tekforge/brad-tekforge/README.md

 ### What I do

-Design and operate infrastructure that is **reliable, understandable, and recoverable** — clear boundaries, least-privilege access, documented changes, patterns that stay maintainable as they grow.
+Design and operate infrastructure that is **reliable, understandable, and recoverable**; clear boundaries, least-privilege access, documented changes, patterns that stay maintainable as they grow.

 I've done helpdesk, solo IT departments, and regulated manufacturing environments.
-If you look at the resume, you might see a ladder.
-What I see is a continuous thread.

 ---